Hosting & Performance Refactoring To Increase Page Load Up To 30%

 Result

-The overall website performance has also increased from 50% to 80% of page load (only HTML) finished in 0.5 seconds or less, and from 20% to 60% of full page loads (including scripts, ads, assets, and so on) finished in 7 seconds or less.
+• Enhanced overall website performance, with page load times for HTML content improving from 50% to 80% completing in 0.5 seconds or less, and full page loads (including scripts, ads, assets, etc.) improving from 20% to 60% finishing in 7 seconds or less.